aws-samples/aws-tf-cdu/README.md

 **Outcome**
 <p align="center"><img src="images/aws-tf-cdu-Scenario-1o.png" width="80%"/></p>

-- Encrypted CloudWatch log group is created for CDU node logs.
+- Encrypted Amazon CloudWatch log group is created for CDU node logs.
 - IAM role and instance profile for CDU instance is created.
 - Security Group for network access control to CDU instance is created.
 - CDU instance is provisioned with state managed on EFS.
 - Test files and scripts are copied to the CDU instance.
-- Auto scaling group is created to manage minimum availability of CDU instance.
+- Auto Scaling Group is created to manage minimum availability of CDU instance.
 - NLB instances is provisioned fronting the CDU instance.
 - Route 53 alias record is created pointing to NLB.